ramosmicael/VidyoConnector-cordova/README.md

 #### Now we have to copy a few files from Vidyo.IO sample application to the plugin folder.

-- copy the res folder from the sample to VidyoIOPlugin/src/android
+- copy the res folder from the sample to VidyoIOPlugin/src/android. make sure to rename res/values/strings.xml to res/values/strings2.xml
 - copy the lib folder from the sample to VidyoIOPlugin/src/android
 - copy the com folder from VidyoConnector\android\app\src\main\java to VidyoIOPlugin/src/android
 - We have to refactor the MainActivity.Java file included in the sample to VidyoIOActivity.java and change the class name also to reflect the change.
 We have to do this because, when we install this plugin in to the Cordova project, Cordova project also has a MainActivity so there will be a conflict.